operation-hp/WAQR-attendance-tracking/README.md

-3. **Setup Google Apps Script projects** edit .env and change DEFAULT_SHEET_ID to your google sheet one example can be found at https://docs.google.com/spreadsheets/d/16OPBq7Zydwoe33SNCZYqsvRzbCGQJpB55Dd2F2ot0H0/edit?gid=0#gid=0
+3. **Setup Google Apps Script projects** edit .env and change DEFAULT_SHEET_ID to your google sheet one example can be found at https://docs.google.com/spreadsheets/d/19vk85xDFVNCZtOUGu0prjAwo8w11BzcWW_9wLa8g9Kw/edit?usp=sharing

-4. **Run the application:**
+5. **Run the application:**
    ```bash
    node src/app.js
    ```

-The system will start a WhatsApp web client and require linking the WhatsApp number (for HR to recieve attendance records).
+The system will start a WhatsApp web client and requires linking the WhatsApp number (for HR to recieve attendance records).